The Bankrate promise

-Fixed income investing focuses on giving you a consistent – aka fixed – stream of money.
-Let’s say you decide you are comfortable putting $10,000 in a fixed income investment.
-You’ll compare interest rates of a range of different products, the timeline for when they’ll pay you, their maturity dates for when you can retrieve your principal, and the likelihood that you’ll be repaid.
-Do you want to be able to get that original $10,000 back in a year?
+Do you want to be able to get your original $10,000 back in a year?
 Three years?
 Or are you looking to stash that money for an even longer period of time?
 Throughout that time, how frequently do you want to be paid?
+These are the types of questions you’ll be asking.

-Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover some of your expenses.
+Once you’ve nailed down your specific needs, you’ll invest your money, and you can use those regular interest payments to cover your expenses.

 Is fixed income investing right for you?

-Fixed income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
-And if you’re worried about the potential wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.
+Fixed-income investing can be a particularly good option if you’re living on an actual fixed income and looking for ways to maximize your savings.
+And if you’re worried about the wild ups and downs of the stock market, fixed income investing can help you sleep a bit better at night.

 “Fixed income investments can provide a degree of stability, especially for investors who are holding such investments for their income-generating ability and not actively trading based on price changes,” says Elliot Pepper, CPA, financial planner and co-founder at Maryland-based Northbrook Financial.
 “Investors who are less concerned with capital appreciation or are less tolerant of big market swings could be better served in a portfolio that provides the predictable return from a stream of income payments.”

-“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments.”
+“We will typically consider an investor’s time horizon and risk tolerance in order to determine the appropriate balance of more conservative fixed income investments versus more aggressive equity or other investments,” says Pepper.

 What are examples of fixed income investing?